 - Not ideal for expectant cavies.
 Parsley has some chemical traits that can affect the way pregnant cavies behave.
-This way it is crucial to avoid the greens for guinea pigs that are carrying pregnancies.
+This way, it is crucial to avoid the greens for guinea pigs that are carrying pregnancies.

 - Parsley that has herbicides and other chemicals on them may cause harm to your cavy.
 Planted veggies are sometimes sprayed with chemicals to keep pests and diseases away.
 These chemicals may be harmful to your cavy if ingested.
 That is why it is advisable to rinse the greens thoroughly under running water so that you can eliminate any chances of food poisoning in your little pet.
-If your pet takes in the green that has chemicals and reacts with it, gives sufficient water as you seek advice from the nearest vet.
+If your pet takes in the green that has chemicals and reacts with it, give sufficient water as you seek advice from the nearest vet.

 Quick Facts on Italian Parsley

-Italian parsley is used by many people at homes and in animal shelters.
+Italian parsley is used by many people at home and in animal shelters.
 You may probably have interacted with the green severally but didn’t know some in-depth facts about it.
 If you fall under that group, worry not as below are some quick facts on the vegetable:

 - The plant can grow up to 2 feet in height.

 - The plant completes its entire cycle after two years have elapsed.

 - Parsley has uses in the cosmetic industry where it is used to prepare soaps and lotions.